o-biotech/public-web-docs/docs/integrations/connecting-downstream-services.md

 :::note

-This storage access documentation focuses on our pre-built APIs available to all OpenBiotech users.
+This storage access documentation focuses on our pre-built APIs available to all OpenEnsemble users.

 :::